 Lesson #2.
 More is NOT Better - Better is Better.
-The workouts that I create (like those in the Get FRF Workout Program) are short and effective because they take less than 50 minutes.
+The workouts in this program are short and effective because they take less than 50 minutes.
 Now, because they are less than an hour (or less than 35-minutes on cardio days), some fire rescue athletes are skeptical that they will be effective and will sometimes try to add exercises or even double up on workouts.
 Remember, intensity, is the key to making good fitness gains.
 Doing more sometimes will only delay or prevent results.
 Trying to do more will diminish the intensity - hence, diminish results.
 My advice to you is to remember that the best results are achieved when you get your body to work FOR you rather than always having to work against your body.
 Besides, your workouts should leave you feeling ENERGIZED, not exhausted.
 At first you may challenge that last statement, but as you get into FRF shape I believe you will understand what I mean.